radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 the future, or for other Ruby companies.

-The people who come from coding academies, universities and who are self- taught are the future brilliant developers of this community and we should hire and start training them _today_.
-They are the brilliant developers of tomorrow.
+The people who come from coding academies, universities and who are self- taught are the future brilliant developers of this community and we all must hire and start training them _today_.

 ### Interviewing Juniors

-I won't speak much about the Culture Amp interview process, because that's a talk itself.

-The short version is that we had over 100 applicants and ended up hiring only five people.
-Oh and I sat in a podcast-booth-sized room interviewing people for two and a half weeks.
-It was a wild ride.
-Ask me about it later.

-One thing I want to mention about that process though is our coding test that was a part of that interview process.
-We used this coding test to gauge the technical skills of the juniors who were applying at Culture Amp.

-Specifically, I want to talk about the feedback that we gave to the juniors after we reviewed what they submitted for this test.
+OK, now that you've found a junior you're probably going to want to interview them to get an idea about who they are.

+When interviewing a junior, it's important to remember that it's probably going to be one of their _first ever_ programming job interviews.
+Treat them gentle.
+Do not try to trap them with programming riddles, or vague trivia.
+Your interview process should be more like a relaxed chat than an interrogation.
+You want them to feel comfortable and welcome, not like you're their enemy.

+And then after the interview, I want you to do something different: give them some feedback on how it went.
+Even if you're going to reject them.

+During the interview process for the Junior Engineering Program at Culture Amp, we gave out a lot of feedback.
+In fact, we gave out feedback to every single person who submitted our coding test.

 We built this junior-friendly coding test from scratch and sent it out to all the applicants who passed the initial interview stage.
 We then reviewed that coding test, giving _on average_ seven pages of feedback per candidate.
-It ended up being over 400 pages of feedback.
+It ended up being over 400 pages of feedback written by about 7 people at Culture Amp.
+It took a week and a half to review all these submissions, but I think it was time well-spent.

-Culture Amp is a feedback company, and so we have a reputation to uphold.
+Culture Amp is a feedback company and one of our values is to "learn faster through feedback" and we try to exemplify that value.
 But that wasn't the only reason.
 The more important reason was this: we wanted to give juniors this extremely detailed level of feedback because we felt that getting back a flat "no" on a coding test that you spent tens of hours on would be really demotivating for juniors.
+Remember that Wall of Rejection and the Pit of Depression?
+We didn't want them to slam into the wall or fall into the pit.

-We wanted to give them some feedback, and our rules for feedback was that it had to meet three criteria.
-The feedback had to be:
+We wanted to give the juniors that spent time on our coding test some personalised feedback.
+We had three simple rules.
+The feedback had to be all of:

 * Actionable
 * Specific
 * Kind

+If it was Actionable and Specific but not Kind, then it would seem like a criticism.
+If it was Actionable and Kind but not Specific, then the junior might not know what they could do to do better next time.
+And so on.

 It had to be these things because we wanted to motivate the juniors towards self-improvement, even if they didn't "pass" the coding test.
 A flat "no" would